michaeloriordan/bh_shadow_haskell/README.md

 Black hole ray-tracer for learning Haskell

 ## TODO
-* Implement Kerr metric and connection in Kerr-Schild coordinates
-* Propagate photons in parallel on GPU
+* Propagate photons in parallel on CPU and/or GPU